jalbert12485/rock-paper-scissors/README.md

 2 beats 1 loses to 0 beats 4 and loses to 3.
 3 beats 2 loses to 1 beats 0 and loses to 4.
 4 beats 3 loses to 2 beats 1 and loses to 0.

+Note, in both cases, you will play 10 games.
+After this, your results will be shown.